Encyclopedia … combined with a great Buyer's Guide!

 • An important practical advantage of all-fiber setups is their robustness.
 All components are connected with each other, so that they cannot become misaligned after fabrication.
 Often, but not always, the contained fibers can be bent or twisted during operation without any detrimental effects.
 Different parts of a setup can be mounted on parts which are not rigidly connected with each other.
 As the light is entirely kept within the cores and closed optical components, there is no risk that dirt and dust particles can effect it.

-• On the other hand, a bulk-optical setup is often more convenient during development, testing and maintenance, as one can more easily remove or replace components and access beams e.g. in order to measure their powers or beam profiles.
+• On the other hand, a bulk-optical setup is often more convenient during development, testing and maintenance, as one can more easily remove or replace components and access beams e.g. to measure their powers or beam profiles.
 One can thus more easily identify and cure the reason of faults or optimize single components.
 Also, one may easily change e.g. the beam sizes within a whole bulk laser setup by exchanging a single mirror or changing its position, whereas such an operation in a fiber-optic setup would require one to replace all or most components.

 • Bulk-optical elements are often easier to procure.
 A problem with fiber-optic elements is that various additional parameters such as mode sizes, polarization-maintaining guidance or not, type and thickness of protective coating, etc. make it more difficult for suppliers to fabricate all combinations of interest and keep these on stock.